CodinGame/Contribute-Help/pages/contribute/guidelines.md

 1. **CoC close duplicates are not forbidden.**

 	Moderators should reach an agreement on whether duplicate versions of a puzzle can be accepted or not.
+Copy-pasting an existing CoC puzzle is obviously not allowed.

 ## Optimization Puzzles